Prof. Dr. Erik Hornung

 Research Focus

-Economic History, Long-run Economic Growth and Development, Technological Diffusion, Human Capital
+Economic History, Long-run Economic Growth and Development, Labor, Education, Political Economy, Inequality

 Publications